Ben Brading 6 min read

 4. Emissions intensity ratio

-5. Calculation methods
+5. Calculation method

 How to calculate and report SECR data